isbader/nlp_arabic_tweets_processor/README.md

 ### Task

-- **Build a data distribution system:** To allow for the training data set to be manually labelled in a professional manner by many users of the system
+- **Build a data distribution system:** Around 60,000 tweets were handed to students with a detailed testing system for testing the accuracy of labeling.
 - **Modeling and feature extraction:** A verity of classification techniques will be applied for the best classification system

-- **Final Product of GUI:** The final product will be a user friendly program with a nice graphical user interface that could be used by event organizers to evaluate their events by analyzing relivent tweets.Visualization will be exploited to extract useful information automaticly.

 ### Team members: